119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 What Affects Transmission Scrap Prices in Canada?
 Several key factors determine how much scrap yards will pay for a transmission.
 Here’s a detailed breakdown of what affects pricing:

-1. Transmission Weight Scrap yards pay by weight
+1. Transmission Weight Scrap yards pay based on weight

 2. Type of Metal Inside